 A NOTE ON ENVIRONMENTALISM

 Adam became heavily involved in the Earth Day organization in Chicago in the 1990s, serving as volunteer and then member of the Executive Committee for over five years all told, and as editor-in-chief of their annual environmental guide, Resources, for three of those years.
-The free magazine reached a distribution of 300,000 in the Chicago area.
+The free magazine reached a distribution of 300,000 as an insert in the Chicago Tribune.
 Much more recently, he founded and advised two extremely active green clubs at UWC Atlantic College, the Environmental Action Team (EAT) and Environmental Campaigns Team (ECT).
 These groups spearheaded a series of activities at the school, from a massive clothing swap to various waste reduction and issue awareness campaigns.
 At his current school he has founded the Bluegreen Environmental Action Club, following the successful model of the EAT and ECT..
 He also volunteers for Kiva.org as an editor.

 READINGS AND PROJECTS